If you are familiar with archeoastronomy, you know the importance of the Solstices and Equinoxes to the ancient peoples.

 Just sitting still and watching the interplay of the shadow, the sun, and the glow of the later winter sun on the rock made for a moment etched into memory.

-And everywhere we walked showed signs of the Ancient Puebloans.
+And everywhere we walked showed signs of the Ancestral Puebloans.

 And their beliefs and the importance of their observations reflected in the natural world.

 My favorite panel displayed some familiar iconography — that of the holy man or leader with a staff and a raven(?) above the head.

 The meaning of this panel, as with others, is a bit lost to time.
 But we can recognize the motifs that often appear in other Puebloan iconography.